 Aside from making your life easier, automating your emails benefits your customers as well.
 The recurring, personalized emails you send through automation will help improve your brand’s relationship with them and build trust and credibility.

-Automation allows you to improve customer response rates and deliver the right content at the right time, which is probably why automated emails have a 119 percent higher clickthrough rate than regular emails.
+Automation allows you to improve customer response rates and deliver the right content at the right time.

 With email automation software, you don’t have to worry about your email campaigns because you know that technology has your back and is doing the work for you, which gives you new availability to use productively elsewhere.